 HK-47, the Ensemble Dark Horse (and sociopathic droid) of Knights of the Old Republic calls humans "meatbags" and wonders how they can stand to walk around as sloshing bags of organs.
 He can even cause the player character to feel a moment of self-doubt.

 Mass Effect 2 has Garrus (a turian - humanoid equivalent of the link between birds and dinosaurs) as a romance option for a female Shepard.
 The relationship is based on inter-species If It's You, It's Okay - "I'm not going to pretend I've got a fetish for humans, but this isn't about that.
 This is about us."
+Although as the Romance Sidequest continues in the third game it's obvious he's becoming increasingly physically attracted to Femshep, and by extent humans.
+Especially obvious in the Citadel DLC, which averts this trope by having Garrus constantly remark on how sexy he thinks a romanced Femshep is.

 The VUX from Star Control II are an entire race that think humans are so ugly and repulsive that they can't help but want them exterminated.
 Ironically, when the game starts, humanity thinks they're on bad terms with the VUX because, on first contact, the human captain involved insulted their looks, not knowing how advanced VUX Translator Microbes are.
 The VUX use this insult as the main reason for hating humans in order to cover up their bigotry, but you can pry the real reason out of them by asking repeatedly.
 Except for Admiral ZEX, of course...he finds them rather attractive...Hence his exile to an uninhabited world (except for his *ahem* menagerie).